-Sally joined Morrisons as a tax litigation solicitor in March 2015.
-She is an experienced litigator, having qualified in 1993 with a top 10 City firm before leaving to work for HM Revenue & Customs (formerly HM Customs & Excise), to specialise in tax litigation.
+Sally is a Legal Director of our Dispute Resolution team.
+Having joined Morrisons as a tax litigation solicitor in March 2015, She has proven to be an experienced litigator.
+Sally qualified in 1993 with a top 10 City firm before leaving to work for HM Revenue & Customs (formerly HM Customs & Excise), to specialise in tax litigation.
 Sally has extensive experience in dealing with both indirect and direct tax disputes with HM Revenue & Customs and regularly represent clients before the First Tier and Upper Tier Tribunals.
 She has significant experience of judicial review proceedings as well as Alternative Dispute Resolution.
 Sally has represented clients in proceedings brought by the FCA and NCA .

 Examples of work

 Michael Fleming t/a Bodycraft and Conde Nast Publications